ZWeiweiY/Othello/README.md

 ## Why use the Minimax Algorithm?

-The minimax algorithm is a common choice for developing artificial intelligence (AI) players for two-player, deterministic with perfect information games like Othello because it is a robust and reliable method for finding the optimal move in a given position.
+The minimax algorithm is a robust and reliable method for finding the optimal move in a given position, which is a common choice for developing artificial intelligence (AI) players for two-player games which are deterministic and with perfect information like Othello.

 A deterministic game is a type of game in which the outcome is determined by the initial state of the game and the actions taken by the players.
-This means that if two players play the same game from the same starting position, following the same sequence of moves, they will always reach the same final game state.
+In other words, if two players play the same game from the same starting position, following the same sequence of moves, they will always reach the same final game state.

 A perfect information game is a type of game in which all players have complete knowledge of the game state at all times.
-This means that each player has access to all of the information that is relevant to making decisions in the game, including the positions of all pieces on the board, the order in which moves have been made, and any other relevant information.
+Each player has access to all of the information that is relevant to making decisions in the game, including the positions of all pieces on the board, the order in which moves have been made, and any other relevant information.

 ## What is the Minimax Algorithm?